guoyangzhao/CurbNet/README.md

 <br>

 ### Method:
 **Curb detection challenges and our proposed method.** Three main challenges of curb detection are shown (a) height feature extraction (b) different density distribution of point clouds (c) Curb point cloud quantity proportion imbalance.
 Solution: First propose a 3D-Curb dataset.
-The MSCA module is designed to extract features of the xy, xz and yz planes and perform multi-feature fusion.
+The MSCA module is designed for multi-scale spatial feature fusion and height feature extraction.
 The loss group is proposed to solve the imbalance problem.
 Finally, we use post-processing to further improve performance.

 <img src="https://github.com/guoyangzhao/CurbNet/blob/main/images/cover-figure527.png" width="40%" height="auto">